cheung0/Air-Quality-Prediction/README.md

 ## Machine Learning on California Air Quality
 ### Data Engineering
-I normalized Air Quality and PM2.5 and one hot encoded day of week.
+I normalized Air Quality and PM2.5, one hot encoded day of week, and deleted the other columns that do not play a role in predicting air quality, such as site longitude / latitude, side id, etc.

+### Machine Learning
+I trained a linear regression model to predict the AQI based on input with PM2.5 and the day of week.
+This is useful because day of week and PM2.5 is correlated with air quality and PM2.5 sensors are cheaper than sensors that collect Ozone, PM2.5, PM10, CO, SO2, and NO2 data.

 ## Conclusion